harishravi121/PyaftertragedyX1292/README.md

 # PyaftertragedyX1292
-Not sure what I code these days lets see even repeating previous codes
+Not sure what I code these days lets see even repeating previous codes.
+The tragedy was 4x dose of medicene for 6 months due to maybe criminals..

 Just 3 basic codes print in a loop, check primes and sort..